-To support multiplexed content in combination with PDU Set QoS based Handling in the 5G System, groups of packets of different media types (audio, video) but same payload type (native multiplex) may also be grouped as a PDU Set (sc3, sc4).
+To support multiplexed content in combination with PDU Set QoS based Handling in the 5G System, groups of packets of different media types (audio, video) but same payload type (native multiplex) can also be grouped as a PDU Set (sc3, sc4).
 This enables frames/groups of packets to benefit from transfer using PDU Set QoS parameters in NG-RAN (delay budget, PSIHI).
 In this case, each of the RTP packets can set the RTP Header Extension for PDU Set Marking to enable 5G System to identify corresponding PDU Sets.

 Different options exist when applying RTP HE for multiplexed content, for which some guidelines are defined as follows: